our rehoming service

 We provide our rehoming service on a first come first serve basis.
 When an application is submitted, it is reviewed and added to our waitlist.
 The applicant is contacted when we have a volunteer able to help.

-Due to the high demand for our service, it is approximately a two-week wait from the time an application is submitted until we are able to begin our process.
+Due to the high demand for our service, it is approximately a three-week wait from the time an application is submitted until we are able to begin our process.
 We prioritize all applications that involve MAID.

 • “I don’t think I could have found a better home for my best friend’s cat, Bert, after she passed away.
 I am so grateful for My Grandfather’s Cat.”